-ITPROG 10152166

-PHP Web Development with MySQL
+ITPROG 10152166 PHP Web Development with MySQL

 This course introduces the student to dynamic web page development using the PHP programming language.
-Students will learn how PHP works, how to effectively use many of it's powerful features, and how to design and build their own PHP web applications.
-The popular MySQL open source database management software (DBMS) will also be introduced as a powerful backend for PHP websites.
+Students will learn how PHP works, how to effectively use many of its powerful features, and how to design and build their own PHP web applications.
+The popular MySQL open source database management software (DBMS) will also be introduced as a powerful backend for PHP websites

-ITPROG 10152167 Advanced PHP and MySQL Web Development 3 Credits/Units
+ITPROG 10152167 Advanced PHP and MySQL Web Development

 This course prepares the student to implement professional PHP and MySQL web applications.
 Students will learn advanced techniques for session management, validation, and authentication.
-Advanced web application features such as shopping carts, content management using Drupal, web forums and connecting to web services are discussed.
+Students will also learn how to create and deploy a LAMP stack locally and remotely to a dedicated hosting platform.
+Advanced web application features such as PDO, content management using WordPress, customizing WordPress, and creating web services are discussed.
 Installation and customization of open source PHP web applications are also covered.

-ITPROG 10152168 Advanced JavaScript 3 Credits/Units
+ITPROG 10152168 Advanced Javascript 3 Credits/Units

 AJAX turns static web pages into interactive applications, allowing you to deploy rich-client applications.
-Course covers the basics of DHTML.
-Javascript, and the XmlHttpRequest.
+Course covers the basics of DHTML, Javascript, and the XmlHttpRequest.
 Students will also learn how to use modern Javascript as a functional programming language through the use of Map, Reduce, Filter.